eddie-energy/architecture/arc42/eddie-framework/building-block-view/building-block-view.md

 order: 2
 ---

-This section describes the building block view of the EDDIE Framework using the [C4 model](https://c4model.com/).
-It begins with the containers inside the system and continues with the software components of the application.

-## EDDIE Framework

-The heart of the EDDIE Framework is the application responsible for accessing and streaming of energy data.
-To ease its adoption by the eligible party, the EDDIE Framework includes companion containers providing administrative features.
+This section describes the building block view of the EDDIE Framework using the [C4 Model](https://c4model.com/).
+For this purpose, an overview of the EDDIE containers is provided, along with their interactions.
+The goal of the EDDIE Framework is to enable Eligible Parties to access energy data from Regional Data-sharing infrastructures and stream this data to their own services.
+At its core, the EDDIE Application establishes permissions with Permission Administrators, retrieves validated historical data from Metered Data Administrators, and delivers this data through outbound connectors to the Eligible Party’s environment.
+To ease adoption and integration, the EDDIE Framework also includes companion containers that support administrative features such as authentication, monitoring, and persistence.
+While these companion containers are recommended and instructions are provided, they are not shipped with the main application and must be provided by the Eligible Party.

 <C4 diagram="container-eddie-framework" />